rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 ## Motivation

-The pDAO has two primary roles within Rocket Pool.
+The pDAO has two primary powers within Rocket Pool.
 The first is having control over certain parameters which define how the protocol operates. e.g. Enabling or disabling deposits or setting the rate of inflation.
 The second role is spending treasury funds; A portion of RPL inflation is sent to a contract which the pDAO has the power to spend.